Bangkok, Thailand - Things to Do in Bangkok

 When to Visit

-The best time to visit Bangkok is during the cool, dry season from November to February, when temperatures are more comfortable (20-30°C) and rainfall is minimal.
-This is peak tourist season, so expect higher prices and larger crowds.
-March to May is the hot season with temperatures reaching 35-40°C, but fewer tourists and lower accommodation rates.
-The rainy season (June-October) brings afternoon downpours and high humidity, but also lush greenery, fewer crowds, and significant savings on hotels.
-Rain typically comes in short, heavy bursts rather than all-day precipitation, so sightseeing is still possible with proper planning.
+November to February is peak season.
+This cool, dry period brings comfortable temperatures (20-30°C) and minimal rainfall, but expect higher prices and larger crowds.
+March to May cranks up the heat to 35-40°C, but fewer tourists and lower accommodation rates make it bearable.
+The rainy season changes the game.
+June to October brings afternoon downpours and high humidity, but also lush greenery, fewer crowds, and significant hotel savings.
+Rain typically comes in short, heavy bursts rather than all-day precipitation, so sightseeing remains possible with proper planning.

 Insider Tips

-Always carry small bills (20, 50, 100 THB notes) as street vendors and taxi drivers often don't have change for large denominations
+Carry small bills always.
+Street vendors and taxi drivers often don't have change for large denominations (stick to 20, 50, 100 THB notes).

-Download the Grab app for reliable transportation and food delivery - it's safer and more transparent than negotiating with tuk-tuk drivers or street taxis
+Download Grab immediately.
+This ride-sharing and food delivery app is safer and more transparent than negotiating with tuk-tuk drivers or street taxis.

-Visit temples and outdoor attractions early morning (7-9 AM) to avoid crowds, heat, and get the best lighting for photos
+Go early or go home.
+Visit temples and outdoor attractions early morning (7-9 AM) to avoid crowds, heat, and get the best lighting for photos.

 Explore Activities in Bangkok